 To share the details about this project with our readers and clients, we added a new interactive case study in our portfolio.

-If you want to know more about creative stages of the design process for logos, welcome to read our free e-book «Logo Design».
+If you want to know more about the creative stages of the design process for logos, welcome to read our free e-book «Logo Design».
 Don’t miss the updates here, new case studies on branding, web and mobile design are coming soon!